josdem/hugo/content/techtalk/java/junit5.md

 ## Assertions
 </a>

-Assertions have been moved to `org.junit.jupiter.api.Assertions` and have been improved significantly.
+Assertions have been moved to `org.junit.jupiter.api`.Assertions have been improved significantly.
 As mentioned earlier, you can now use lambdas in assertions:

 ```java
 @Test